trungnth/akde/README.md

 \Sigma_k = \frac{\sum_{i=1}^n \gamma_{ik} (x_i - \mu_k)(x_i - \mu_k)^\top}{\sum_{i=1}^n \gamma_{ik}}.
 $$

 These updates ensure that the log-likelihood of the data increases with each iteration.
-The EM process is implemented in the `regEM` function in `akde.py`, which terminates when the change in log-likelihood is below a predefined tolerance.
+The EM process is implemented in the `regEM` function in `AKDE`, which terminates when the change in log-likelihood is below a predefined tolerance.

 After optimizing the GMM parameters, the algorithm evaluates the estimated density function $f(x)$ over a grid of points to enable visualization.
 This evaluation requires efficient computation of the Gaussian components for large datasets, which is achieved using Cholesky decomposition to factorize each covariance matrix $\Sigma_k$ as: